P05B3

 Can a blown fuse set this code?

 Yes.
-A blown fuse in the pump power supply circuit will create an open condition that the PCM detects, resulting in P05B3.
+A blown fuse in the pump power supply circuit creates an open condition the PCM detects, resulting in P05B3.

 How urgent is this fault?